sakobu/railway-ts/examples/option/OPTION.md

 # Option Type Examples

-This directory contains examples showing how to effectively use the `Option<T>` type from railway-ts.
+This directory contains examples showing how to effectively use the `Option<T>` type from @railway-ts/core.

 [← Back to main documentation](../../README.md) | [Result Type Examples →](../result/RESULT.md)